-Atlas Network’s Center for African Prosperity focuses on the role that free markets, property rights, and the rule of law have in creating the conditions for people to thrive.
+Atlas Network initiatives in Africa focus on the role that free markets, property rights, and the rule of law have in creating the conditions for people to thrive.

 A few years ago, my TED Talk began to raise awareness of how Africa’s relative poverty is rooted in bad policies that make it costly, risky, and frustrating to create a business on the continent.
 I’m proud to see African partners of Atlas Network creating real change here.
 A great example is the Wezesha Biashara (“Improving Business”) project of Liberty Sparks in Tanzania, the top prize winner at our Africa Liberty Forum 2021.
 I encourage you to check out the full conference, including my interview with William Kamkwamba, the hero of the bestselling book (and now Netflix movie), The Boy Who Harnessed the Wind.
 William is a special talent, but I know in my heart there are countless, incredibly resourceful Africans who could create more prosperity if we could clear away the barriers to opportunity that exist in our countries.
 Our “Africa Reimagined” webinar series at Atlas Network is one place where you can get engaged in working toward this goal.
 I hope you will join us.